-Gaby López Dena works across social practice, visual art, and curation to address the relations between the built environment and its social dynamics.
+Gaby López Dena works across curation, social practice, and public art to address the relations between the built environment and its social dynamics.

-In Mexico City, Gaby founded DENA—a transdisciplinary practice to design and build spaces, develop films, and collaborate with other artists, mostly on architectural-scale installations.
+In Mexico City, where she is originally from, Gaby founded DENA—a transdisciplinary practice to design and build spaces and collaborate with other artists, mostly on architectural-scale installations.

 Press